DanRizzyRaza/networking-notes/connecting-systems-notes.md

 (image content)
 ```

+Other features were added experimentally to gauge their popularity (HTTP is extensible), for example creating your own header, as long as a server knew about this new header you could add new functionality.
+For example, the "Set-cookie" header overcomes the fact that HTTP is stateless (there is no link between requests), and so context can be added to a request - so shopping baskets can work!

-Other features were added experimentally to gauge their popularity, there were no standards and this caused comtability issues.
-The solution would be to create a standard, and that is what HTTP/1.1 was.
+But there were no standards which caused comtability issues, the solution would be to create a standard, and that is what HTTP/1.1 was.

 ## HTTP/1.1